-1 = The transaction completes with an ACK
+1 = The transaction completes with an ACK.

-0 = The transaction does not complete with an ACK
+0 = The transaction does not complete with an ACK.

-Bit [3:0]: Mode Bit[3:0]
+Bit 3:0: Mode Bit[3:0]

 The endpoint modes determine how the SIE responds to USB traffic that the host sends to the endpoint.
-For example, if the endpoint Mode Bits [3:0] are set to 0001 which is NAK IN/OUT mode as shown in Table 20-1, the SIE will send NAK handshakes in response to any IN or OUT token sent to this endpoint.
+For example, if the endpoint Mode Bits [3:0] are set to 0001 which is NAK IN/OUT mode as shown in Table 22-1, the SIE will send NAK handshakes in response to any IN or OUT token sent to this endpoint.
 In this NAK IN/OUT mode, the SIE will send an ACK handshake when the host sends a SETUP token to this endpoint.
-The mode encoding is shown in Table 20-1.
-Additional information on the mode bits can be found in Table 20-2 and Table 20-3.
+The mode encoding is shown in Table 22-1.
+Additional information on the mode bits can be found in Table 22-2 and Table 22-3.
 These modes give the firmware total control on how to respond to different tokens sent to the endpoints from the host.

 In addition, the Mode Bits are automatically changed by the SIE in response to many USB transactions.
-For example, if the Mode Bit [3:0] are set to 1011 which is ACK OUT-NAK IN mode as shown in Table 20-1, the SIE will change the endpoint Mode Bit [3:0] to NAK IN/OUT (0001) mode after issuing an ACK handshake in response to an OUT token.
+For example, if the Mode Bit [3:0] are set to 1011 which is ACK OUT-NAK IN mode as shown in Table 22-1, the SIE will change the endpoint Mode Bit [3:0] to NAK IN/OUT (0001) mode after issuing an ACK handshake in response to an OUT token.
 Firmware needs to update the mode for the SIE to respond appropriately.

-14.3 USB Non-Control Endpoints
+14.3 USB Non-control Endpoints

-The CY7C632XX feature one non-control endpoint, endpoint 1 (EP1).
-The EP1 Mode Register does not have the locking mechanism of the EP0 Mode Register.
-The EP1 Mode Register uses the format shown in Figure 14-3.
-EP1 uses an 8-byte FIFO at SRAM locations 0xF0-0xF7 as shown in Section 8.2.
+The CY7C637xx feature two non-control endpoints, endpoint 1 (EP1) and endpoint 2 (EP2).
+The EP1 and EP2 Mode Registers do not have the locking mechanism of the EP0 Mode Register.
+The EP1 and EP2 Mode Registers use the format shown in Figure 14-3.
+EP1 uses an 8-byte FIFO at SRAM locations 0xF0-0xF7, EP2 uses an 8-byte FIFO at SRAM locations 0xE8-0xEF as shown in Section 8.2.